TULiberalArts/Spanish/pages/study-abroad.md

 - Possess a minimum 2.8 cumulative GPA on a 4.0 scale from all colleges/universities attended, although preference will be given to GPAs above 3.0.
 - Be enrolled as a full-time matriculated student at the time of application.
 - Not be on academic and/or disciplinary probation or warning.
-- Students will be selected mainly on the basis of their intellectual resolve and emotional maturity.
+- Students will be selected on the basis of their intellectual resolve, emotional maturity and commitment to the program.
 Successful candidates are usually notified within three weeks of receiving a completed application.

-A passport is required for traveling to Ecuador.
+A passport is required for traveling outside of the country.
 If you do not already have a valid passport, you should apply for one immediately.
 All students will be asked to provide their passport information the first week of December.
-No visa is necessary for U.S. citizens.
+Further documentation may be necessary, and this information will be conveyed as it becomes available.

 ___